remix-run/remix/docs/api/remix.md

 ### `createSessionStorage`

 Remix makes it easy to store sessions in your own database if needed.
-The `createSessionStorage()` API requires a `cookie` (or options for creating a cookie, see [cookies](#cookies)) and a set of create, read, update, and delete (CRUD) methods for managing the session data.
+The `createSessionStorage()` API requires a `cookie` (or options for creating a cookie, see [cookies][cookies]) and a set of create, read, update, and delete (CRUD) methods for managing the session data.
 The cookie is used to persist the session ID.

 The following example shows how you could do this using a generic database client: